zoldur/Stipend/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps:
-1. Open the Astrum Desktop Wallet.
+1. Open the Stipend Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **5000** SPD to **MN1**.
 4. Wait for 15 confirmations.